 - Intrapersonal Youth—Learners focus on understanding themselves.
 They are self-sufficient, confident, and opinionated, and do things on their own.
 Youth Voice programs can empower young people by giving them more control of their surroundings and through self-driven activities.

-- Urban Youth—Young people growing up in inner-cities can take powerful, deliberate actions to become engaged they live in and the whole world.
+- Urban Youth—Young people growing up in inner-cities can take powerful, deliberate actions to change their communities and the whole world.
 Learn more about urban youth.